Factorio-Access/Factorio-Access-Launcher/README.md

 ## Floor Pavings and Thrown Items

 Pave the floor with bricks or concrete: With the paving item in hand, LEFT BRACKET.
-This affects a 3 by 3 area with your character in the center.
+The brush size is the cursor size.

-Pick up floor paving: With any bricks or concrete in hand: X. This will pick up a 2 by 2 area centered on the cursor.
+Pick up floor paving: With any bricks or concrete in hand: X. The brush size is the cursor size.

 Place landfill over water: With landfill in hand, LEFT BRACKET.
-This affects any water in a 3 by 3 area with your character in the center.
-Note: This is not reversible!
+The brush size is the cursor size.

 Throw a capsule item at the cursor within range: With the item in hand, LEFT BRACKET.
 Warning: Throwing grenades will hurt you unless the cursor is moved far enough away.